rdbhandari/UserViewer/README.md

         npm i
         npm run dev

-6. Now visit the page where frontend server is running in my case (http://localhost:5173/)
+6. Now, visit the site where frontend server is running, in my case (http://localhost:5173/)